stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 In this chapter we implemented:

+- The camera model.

+- A builder for draw commands.

 - The depth-stencil pipeline stage.

 - A mechanism to clear colour and depth-stencil attachments.

-- A builder for draw commands.

-- Texture coordinate inversion for an OBJ model.
+- Texture coordinate inversion for OBJ models.